computerojan/OJAN-switch-circuit/README.md

-# OJAN-switch-circuit
+# OJAN-FIREALARM
-Repository for ojan switch circuit
+Repository for ojan firealarm

 int main() {
      int smokeDetected = 1; // 1 for true , 0 for false